-The Flame Guard[TM] Safety System is designed to reduce the risk of flammable vapor-related fires.
-The patented system protects your family by trapping the burning vapors within the water heater combustion chamber through the special flame-trap.
+The patented Flame GuardTM Safety System protects your family by trapping the burning vapors within the water heater combustion chamber through the special flame-trap.
 The burning vapors literally "burn themselves out" without escaping back into the room.
 In the event of a flammable vapor incident, the Flame GuardTM Safety System disables the water heater by shutting off the gas supply to the water heater's burner and pilot, preventing re-ignition of any remaining flammable vapors in the area.
-This will not prevent a possible fire/explosion if the igniter is depressed and flammable vapors have accumulated in the combustion chamber with the pilot light off.
+This will not prevent a possible fire/explosion if the igniter activates and flammable vapors have accumulated in the combustion chamber with the pilot light off.
 If you suspect a flammable vapor incident has occurred, do not use this appliance.
-Do not attempt to light this appliance, or depress the igniter button if you suspect flammable vapors have accumulated inside or outside the appliance.
+Do not attempt to light this appliance if you suspect flammable vapors have accumulated inside or outside the appliance.
 Immediately call a qualified person to inspect the appliance.
 Water heaters subjected to a flammable vapors incident will show a discoloration on the flame-trap and require replacement of the entire water heater.
-Note: Not following these instructions and/or an inadequate air supply can cause the Flame Guard[TM] Safety System to disable the water heater.
+NOTE: Not following these instructions and/or an inadequate air supply can cause the Flame GuardTM Safety System to disable the water heater.
 Please make required installation and venting/air supply changes prior to resetting the system (see "Combustion Air Supply and Ventilation" section).
+IMPORTANT: This water heater has a resettable thermal switch installed as part of the Flame GuardTM Safety System.
+Do not attempt to disable or modify this feature in any way.